 20. MHCLG has been working with the council and partners to try and find a solution to HIF should the council choose to withdraw the emerging Local Plan.
 However, there are contractual constraints and government are reluctant to set a precedent when they have taken a firm line with other councils or areas in respect of the contractual restrictions on HIF.
 Officers have also explored the idea of pausing work on HIF for an agreed period of time and to secure an equal extension of milestone dates which potentially would allow the council to develop options without there being an immediate impact on the HIF offer discussions.
-The feedback from OCC and MHCLG officers is that the end date of HIF, March 2024, is a HM Treasury date and it is unlikely that Treasury would agree.
+The feedback from OCC and MHCLG officers is that the end date of HIF, March 2024, is a HM Treasury date and it is unlikely that Treasury would agree to change this date.
+Officers are advised that it is unlikely that HM Treasury would agree.